FugueWeb/kb/Lesson2/cybercrime.md

 * https://en.wikipedia.org/wiki/List_of_data_breaches
 * [Global Cybercrime Damages Predicted To Reach $6 Trillion Annually By 2021](https://cybersecurityventures.com/cybercrime-damages-6-trillion-by-2021/)
 * [CIA World Fact Book](https://www.cia.gov/library/publications/resources/the-world-factbook/)

+## Budapest Convention on Cybercrime (2001)

+* Harmonising the domestic criminal substantive law elements of offences and connected provisions in the area of cyber-crime
+* Providing for domestic criminal procedural law powers necessary for the investigation and prosecution of such offences as well as other offences committed by means of a computer system or evidence in relation to which is in electronic form
+* Setting up a fast and effective regime of international cooperation

 ## Interpol Action Streams
 * https://www.interpol.int/content/download/5586/file/Summary_CYBER_Strategy_2017_01_EN%20LR.pdf